tomjoht/documentation-theme-jekyll/pages/BOADocProcess/BOADocProcess_GitResources.md

 GitHub facilitates teams working on the same project by providing a web interface to the Git code repository and management tools for collaboration.
 GitHub allows team members to change, adapt and improve a project from its repositories.
 Each public or private repository contains all of a project\'s files, as well as each file\'s revision history.
 Repositories can have multiple collaborators and can be either public or private.

-For our use of Git and GitHub, we have opted to use the Git Bash command line as well as the [GitHub online GUI interface](https://github.com/).
-The following steps will alternate between the two interfaces.
+For our use of Git and GitHub, we have opted to use the [Git Bash](https://gitforwindows.org/) command line.